-For these reasons the hydrangea is a versatile and beautiful landscape choice.
+For these reasons, the hydrangea is a versatile and beautiful landscape choice.

-Here Are Five Of My Favorite Hydrangeas:
+Five Of My Favorite Hydrangea

 Forever and Ever Hydrangea